epfl-ada/ada-2024-project-datapilots/README.md

 │
 ├── src                         <- Source code
 │   ├── data                    <- Data directory
+│   │   ├── data_loading_and_cleaning.py      <- Script to load the data, alter and clean it
 │   │   ├── download_files.py                 <- Script to download data from Google Drive
 │   │   ├── extract_beer_advocate.py          <- Script to extract downloaded BeerAdvocate data
 │   │   └── extract_rate_beer.py              <- Script to extract downloaded RateBeer data
 │   ├── models                  <- Model directory
 │   ├── utils                   <- Utility directory
 │   │   ├── data_utils.py                     <- Helper functions used in results.ipynb
 │   │   └── modules_utils.py                  <- Imports required for results.ipynb
 │   ├── scripts                               <- Scripts directory
 │   │   └── review_parser.py                  <- Script that processes each ratings.txt file by dividing it into parts, parsing each part, and
 │                                                saving as JSON │
-├── tests                       <- Tests of any kind
+├── tests                          <- Tests of any kind │
 │
-│
 ├── results.ipynb                  <- Notebook containing our analyses (calls helper functions from data_utils.py
 │                                  and imports utilities from modules_utils.py)
-│
+│── Data_Loading_Cleaning.ipynb    <- Notebook containing our data loading and cleaning analyses as separate file │
 ├── .gitignore                     <- List of files ignored by git ├── pip_requirements.txt           <- File for installing python dependencies └── README.md
 ```